9 MIN READ

 Self-awareness is important because it helps us make the right choices in life, and it helps us understand how we relate to other people.
-Having an accurate understanding of your beliefs and motives is a key part of developing self-awareness.
+Having an accurate understanding of your beliefs and motives is a key part of developing it.

-For example, what makes you do the work we do?
+For example, what makes you do the work you do?
 (Aside from a paycheck, that is!)
 What choices do you make when choosing who you work with?
 What are your principles?
 What will you defend, or even fight for?
 Why do you behave or react the way you do, when faced with a demand or a challenge?

 These questions are important, because people's attitudes are key to their success or failure at work.
 If their values and beliefs are strongly aligned with those of your organization, and if they're motivated by the work they do, then they're likely to be exceptionally productive.
 In itself, this makes it important to support and reinforce the values you need.